atymic/twitter/README.md

 });
 ```

-Returns the X most recent mentions (tweets containing a users's @screen_name) for the authenticating user.
+Returns the X most recent mentions (tweets containing a users' @screen_name) for the authenticated user.
 ```php
 Route::get('/', function()
 {